 - 1. Removal from Class: Student removed by teacher for one (1) class period and sent to the office with a written electronic referral. - 2.
 Counseling/Verbal Reprimand: The student may be counseled/verbally reprimanded by an administrator, teacher, or counselor in an attempt to alter behaviors. - 3.
 Parent Contact and/or Conference: A teacher and/ or administrator may contact the parents in an attempt to enlist the help of parents in changing a negative behavior or pattern. - 4.
 Teacher Detentions: Teachers and/or school administrators may keep a student after school.
 At least 24-hour notice should be given to the student and the parent. - 5.
 Detention or Restriction of Privileges. - 6.
 Suspension from Extra Curricular Activities. - 7.
 Referral to Community or Outside Agencies. - 8.
 Restitution. - 9.
 Other disciplinary action as Considered Fitting by Administration and/or School Corporation. - 10.
-Referral to Office: An electronic referral is turned into the office and the student will meet with the principal or assistant principal.
-A. Referrals are cumulative from all teachers. - B. Upon receiving five (5) referrals per semester (not including referrals for tardies) the student will receive an OSS pending parent conference where a discipline contract will be implemented. - C. Based on the severity of the referral, an immediate consequence can be given for individual referrals. - 11.
+Referral to Office: An electronic referral is turned into the office and the student will meet with the principal or assistant principal. - A. Referrals are cumulative from all teachers. - B. Upon receiving five (5) referrals per semester (not including referrals for tardies) the student will receive an OSS pending parent conference where a discipline contract will be implemented. - C. Based on the severity of the referral, an immediate consequence can be given for individual referrals. - 11.
 Friday Detention Program: A school administrator may assign a student to a Friday Detention class.
 These sessions will be held on Fridays after school as scheduled by the school administrator.
-The student will report to the assigned room by 2:40 p.m. and the session will be over at 4:40 p.m.
+The student will report to the assigned room by 2:40 p.m. and the session will be over at 4:40 p.m. - A. Students must have work to do, a book to read, or something to work on. - B. Students may not eat, sleep, talk, or use any electronic devices. - C. Failure to comply with the rules set forth in A and B may result in an additional Friday Detention and/or suspension. - D. Failure to serve one Friday Detention may result in two Friday Detentions. - E. Failure to serve the two Friday Detentions will result in a suspension. - 12.
+In-School Detention (ISD) Program: Students remain in the ISD room for the length of time assigned (one period to one day); will receive their work and will receive credit for work completed and returned to the teacher. - A. Assigned at the discretion of an administrator - B. Students report to the ISD room with all books and materials.